devshaaran/Smarty/README.md

 * RPi Camera (either V1 or V2)

+## Current Features:

+* `OCR` (Translates unknown languages into a known form in a image)

+* `Real time speech translation` (Translates speech in Real time to target language)

+* Aid for hearing `Impaired people` by displaying the words used by the other speaker

+* `Camera` with recording and photo snapping capabilities

+* `Find who` a special add on to find the person whom you are talking but don't know just through a single click

+* `Bone conduction Technology` for hearing songs and your AI assistant on the go.. and also most importantly have awareness about your surroundings.

+* `AI Speech Assistant` just say Hey Smarty ! to awake your assistant and do wonders - (Under development)

+* `Navigation` Type the place you want to go in your app and get real-time support for choosing the right direction

+* A totally `minimalistic display` just the right way to not hurt your eyes

+* Special `Hologramic technology` used for display just to make sure your eyes don't strain

+* Get alerted for change in `weather`

 ## Personal library Note :

 Download and place the codes in this repository to your python destination ( `routes_api_check` )